Essential norms of pointwise multipliers in the non-algebraic setting: Main results

-For the multiplication operators Pitt's theorem corresponds - via Theorem~\ref{THM: Essential norm Kothe sequence} - with the fact that the space $M(\ell_p,\ell_q) = \ell_r$ with $1/r = 1/q - 1/p$ is separable.
-In general, we can prove the following result (which should probably be compared with \cite[Proposition~3.1]{Cro69}).
+In the context of pointwise multipliers, due to Theorem~\ref{THM: Essential norm Kothe sequence}, Pitt's compactness theorem reduces to the simple fact that the space $M(\ell_p,\ell_q) = \ell_r$ with $1/r = 1/q - 1/p$ is order continuous, while the space $M(\ell_q,\ell_p) = \ell_{\infty}$ is not.
+In general, we have the following result (which should probably be compared with \cite[Proposition~3.1]{Cro69}).

-\begin{proposition}[One more analogue of Pitt's theorem] {\it Let $X$ and $Y$ be two K{\" o}the sequence spaces with the Fatou property.
-Then every multiplication operator $M_{\lambda}$ acting from $X$ into $Y$ is compact if, and only if, the space $M(X,Y)$ is order continuous.} \end{proposition} \begin{proof} One way, this is a direct consequence of the first part of the proof of Theorem~\ref{THM: Essential norm Kothe sequence}.
+\begin{proposition}[Pitt's compactness theorem for multipliers] {\it Let $E$ and $F$ be two K{\" o}the sequence spaces with the Fatou property.
+Then $M(E,F) = \mathscr{K} \cap M(E,F)$ if, and only if, the space $M(X,Y)$ contains no isomorphic copy of $\ell_{\infty}$.} \end{proposition} \begin{proof} Suppose that the space $M(X,Y)$ contains no isomorphic copy of $\ell_{\infty}$.
+Then, due to Lozanovski{\u \i}'s result \cite{Loz69}, the space $M(X,Y)$ is order continuous.
+Now, this is a direct consequence of the first part of the proof of Theorem~\ref{THM: Essential norm Kothe sequence} (note that we need no additional assumptions on $E$ and $F$).